alantump/Hotel_review_project/README.md

 3. Categorize reviews into topics
 4. Summarize reviews of each hotel
 5. Create a embedding database for a RAG system
-6. Plotting and saving the rating summaries
+6. Plot and save the rating summaries

 ### Streamlit app